-- Open all of the hot water taps in the house (don't forget the shower). - Open the cold water isolation valve fully on the cold water line to the water heater.

-Air will be forced out of the taps.

-- Close each tap as water flows freely from it. - Check the pipe work for leaks. - Inspect for leaks at the temperature pressure relief valve connection to the water heater.

-If a leak is detected, close the cold water isolation valve fully and relieve pressure from the water heater by either operating the easing lever on the temperature pressure relief valve or opening a hot tap.
+- Open all of the hot water taps in the house (don't forget the shower). - Open the cold water isolation valve fully on the cold water line to the water heater. - Air will be forced out of the taps. - Close each tap as water flows freely from it. - Check the pipe work for leaks. - Inspect for leaks at the temperature pressure relief valve connection to the water heater. - If a leak is detected, close the cold water isolation valve fully and relieve pressure from the water heater by either operating the easing lever on the temperature pressure relief valve or opening a hot tap.
 Remove the valve and all of its thread sealant from the threads of the valve.
 Reapply new thread sealant and refit the valve.
-Refer to the procedure in "Temperature Pressure Relief Valve" on page 46.

-Operate the easing lever on the temperature pressure relief valve to check the smooth operation of the valve plunger and that water discharges freely from the drain line.
+Refer to the procedure in "Temperature Pressure Relief Valve" on page 38. - Operate the easing lever on the temperature pressure relief valve to check the smooth operation of the valve plunger and that water discharges freely from the drain line.
 It is very important the lever is raised and lowered gently.
-The lever should move smoothly and without undue force.

-If the lever cannot be moved or is jerky in its movement, then the valve has been damaged and must be replaced.

-- Open the gas isolation valve fully. - Check the gas pipe work for leaks. - Open the isolation valve in the pipe work between the outlet of the heat exchanger and the solar pump, located behind the lower front cover of the solar storage tank (refer to step 4 of "Commissioning the Solar Circuit" on page 54). - Plug in the storage tank and gas booster at the power outlets. - Commission the solar circuit (refer to "Solar Circuit" on page 52). - Switch on the electrical supply at the power outlets to the storage tank and gas booster.

-The power outlets must be switched on for the solar controls to operate and solar gain to be achieved and for the gas booster to operate and have its frost protection activated.
+The lever should move smoothly and without undue force. - If the lever cannot be moved or is jerky in its movement, then the valve has been damaged and must be replaced. - Open the isolation valve in the pipe work between the outlet of the heat exchanger and the solar pump, located behind the lower front cover of the solar storage tank (refer to step 4 of "Commissioning the Solar Circuit" on page 48). - Commission the solar circuit (refer to "Solar Circuit" on page 46). - Switch on the electrical supply at the water heater isolating switch on the switchboard and at the isolating switch at the solar storage tank (if installed). - The isolating switch(s) must be switched on for the solar controls to operate and solar gain to be achieved. - Set the timer if one is installed (refer to "Booster Control" on page 43).

-Open a hot tap.

-The gas booster will operate automatically.

-Check to ensure the flow from each connected hot tap is sufficient to operate the gas booster.

-The minimum operating flow rate is 2.0 litres per minute.

-- Check the gas inlet and burner gas pressure of the gas booster (refer to "Gas Inlet Pressure" on page 64 and "Burner Gas Pressure" on page 64). - Check and if required adjust the preset outlet temperature or thermostat setting of the in-series booster.

-Refer to "Preset Outlet Temperature Setting" on page 64.

-The tempering valve is factory set to provide 50°C limited hot water at the tempered water outlet.
-If it is necessary to adjust the outlet temperature, refer to "Outlet Temperature Compensation Adjustment" on page 65.

-Explain to the householder or a responsible officer the functions and operation of the solar water heater.

-⚠ Warning: Upon completion of the installation and commissioning of the water heater, leave this guide with the householder or a responsible officer.
-DO NOT leave this guide inside of the cover of the water heater, as it may interfere with the safe operation of the water heater or ignite when the water heater is turned on.
+Explain to the householder or a responsible officer the functions and operation of the solar water heater and the timer if one is installed.
+Upon completion of the installation and commissioning of the water heater, leave this guide with the householder or a responsible officer.